MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv.md

 The following articles are available to learn about Windows Sun Valley.

-1. [Windows Sun Valley overview](windows-sv-md): An introduction to Windows Sun Valley (this article).
+1. Windows Sun Valley overview (this article): An introduction to Windows Sun Valley.
 2. [Windows Sun Valley requirements](windows-sv-requirements.md): Hardware, software, network, and licensing requirements to deploy Windows Sun Valley.
 3. [Planning for Windows Sun Valley](windows-sv-plan.md): Guidance to create a Windows Sun Valley deployment plan.
 4. [Prepare to deploy Windows Sun Valley](windows-sv-prepare.md): Procedures to ensure readiness to deploy Windows Sun Valley in your organization.